gaycodegal/LinuxAlarm/README.md

 Simple Alarm setting tool for Linux

-Sets one or more timers for N seconds that will display in a ui window.
+Sets one or more timers that will display in a ui window.
 Plays a song of your choosing on alarm completion.

 Presumably more features to come.
 Intended for use with other command line programs that may wish to set an alarm programatically, like a digital